microsoft/windows-container-tools/LogMonitor/docs/README.md

 - `filter` (optional): uses [MS-DOS wildcard match type](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/indexsrv/ms-dos-and-windows-wildcard-characters) i.e.. `*, ?`.
 Can be set to empty, which will be default to `"*"`.
 - `includeSubdirectories` (optional) : `"true|false"`, specify if sub-directories also need to be monitored.
 Defaults to `false`.
 - `includeFileNames` (optional): `"true|false"`, specifies whether to include file names in the logline, eg. `sample.log: xxxxx`.
 Defaults to `false`.
+- `waitInSeconds` (optional): specifies the duration to wait for a file or folder to be created if it does not exist.
+It takes integer values between 0-INFINITY.
+Defaults to `300` seconds, i.e, 5 minutes.
+It can be passed as a value or a string.

+  -	`waitInSeconds = 0`

+    When the value is zero(0), this is means that we do not wait and LogMonitor terminates with an error

+  -	`waitInSeconds = "INFINITY"`

+    In this case, LogMonitor will wait forever for the folder to be created.
+When "INFINITY" is passes, it must be passed as a string.
+  -	`waitInSeconds = +integer`

+    When the value is a positive integer, LogMonitor will wait for the specified time.
+Once the predefined time elapses, LogMonitor will terminate with an error.

+  Examples:

+  Example 1: Wait for 10 seconds:
+    - As a value: `"waitInSeconds": 10`
+    - As a string: `"waitInSeconds": "10"`

+  Example 2: Wait forever:
+    - `"waitInSeconds": "INFINITY"` or  `"waitInSeconds": "inf"`
+    - This field is case-insensitive

 ### Examples